nf-core/proteomicslfq/docs/usage.md

 ### `--train_FDR`

-False discovery rate threshold to define positive examples in training.
+Percolator: False discovery rate threshold to define positive examples in training.
 Set to testFDR if 0.

 ### `--test_FDR`

-False discovery rate threshold for evaluating best cross validation result and reported end result.
+Percolator: False discovery rate threshold for evaluating best cross validation result and reported end result.

-### `--percolator_enzyme`

-The type of used enzyme("no_enzyme","elastase","pepsin","proteinasek","thermolysin","trypsinp","chymotrypsin","lys-n","lys-c","arg-c","asp-n","glu-c","trypsin").

 ### `--FDR_level`

-Level of FDR calculation ('peptide-level-fdrs', 'psm-level-fdrs', 'protein-level-fdrs').
+Percolator: Level of FDR calculation ('peptide-level-fdrs', 'psm-level-fdrs', 'protein-level-fdrs').

 ### `--klammer`

-Retention time features are calculated as in Klammer et al. instead of with Elude.
+Percolator: Retention time features are calculated as in Klammer et al. instead of with Elude.
 Only available if --description_correct_features is set.

 ### `--description_correct_features`

-Percolator provides a possibility to use so called description of correct features, i.e. features for which desirable values are learnt from the previously identified target PSMs.
+Percolator provides the possibility to use so called description of correct features, i.e. features for which desirable values are learnt from the previously identified target PSMs.
 The absolute value of the difference between desired value and observed value is the used as predictive features.

 1 iso-electric point